 Liquid water diffusion (osmosis) is NOT always from ‘high concentration to low’

-However, this model (explanation) is not readily applied to liquid water with solutes, or to solutions in general, largely because the idea of ‘concentration’ varies Concentration is not as precise a term as one might think, it can be expressed in several different ways (mass concentration, number concentration, molarity, molality, mole fraction).
+However, this model (explanation) is not readily applied to liquid water with solutes, or to solutions in general, largely because the idea of ‘concentration’ varies.
+Concentration is not as precise a term as one might think, it can be expressed in several different ways (mass concentration, number concentration, molarity, molality, mole fraction).
 In the simplistic model of diffusion, the most appropriate measure would appear to be (number) concentration (number of molecules per unit volume) since random movement would move molecules from where they have more molecules per unit volume to where they have fewer molecules per unit volume.
 However, when considering the solvent (not the solute), the number concentration is not an accurate predictor of diffusion.
 For water and for most solvents the number concentration of the solvent changes very little as solutes are added, yet adding solutes can have a substantial influence on the diffusion of solvent.
-And while water volume changes little as solutes are added, the extent that it does change varies with different solutes, yet the effect on the diffusion of water is not controlled by the specific solute added but only on how much solute (number of particles) was added.
+And while water volume changes little as solutes are added, the extent that it does change varies with different solutes.
+But the effect on the diffusion of water is not controlled by the specific solute added but only by how much solute (number of particles) was added.
 Consider that while the addition of most solutes causes the water to slightly increase in volume (the number concentration goes down—the same number of water molecules are now in a larger volume), the addition of some solutes can cause water to contract (i.e., the number concentration goes up—the same number of water molecules are now in a smaller volume).
 If the (number) concentration of water is what directs its movement one would expect different solutes to have different effects on the diffusion of liquid, depending upon how much they caused the solution to change volume (and number concentration).
 And you actually would expect that some solutions (the ones that cause water to shrink) would have water diffuse from the solution into pure water.
 This never happens!
 Keeping all other factors constant, water always diffuses from where it is pure into any solution, regardless of the solute.
 And, at low concentrations, there is little to no effect of the particular solute—they all have the same effect on diffusion regardless of their impact on water’s number concentration.
-It is the concentration of the solute NOT the concentration of water molecules that are directing diffusion: all other factors being held constant, water always diffuses from where there is a lower solute concentration to where there is a higher solute concentration.
+It is the concentration of the solute NOT the concentration of water molecules that is directing diffusion: all other factors being held constant, water always diffuses from where there is a lower solute concentration to where there is a higher solute concentration.
 From this, one can conclude that it is the purity of water, not its concentration, that drives diffusion.
 This may seem like a subtle difference but it actually reflects some very profound features related to the laws of thermodynamics.
-Purity relates to entropy and entropy is known to ‘drive’ spontaneous processes.
+Purity relates to entropy, and entropy is known to ‘drive’ spontaneous processes.
 Moreover, our ‘mental image’, i.e., model, of what causes diffusion, doesn’t work—solvent molecules do NOT go from where there are more of them to where there are less of them, they tend to go from where they are purer to where they are less pure.

 The effect of pressure on diffusion